External components

 Electrical cables

-transmit an electrical signal on a conducting wire, insulated to protect the signal/surroundings
+Transmits an electrical signal on a conducting wire, insulated to protect the signal/surroundings

 Optical cables

-transmit signal in the form of light.
+Transmits a signal in the form of light.
 Very fast! (speed of light in glass).

 A short paper (5 pages) comparing the two cable technologies in more detail: Fibre Optics vs Copper Cabling: Understanding the Differences